§ 13-8.1-4. Procedure.

 (2) Detailed description of the conditions and treatments;

-(3) Prognosis, including life expectancy, likelihood of recovery, likelihood of improvement, mobility, and rate of debilitation;
+(3) Prognosis, including life expectancy, likelihood of recovery, likelihood of improvement, mobility and trajectory and rate of debilitation;

-(4) Degree of incapacity or disability, including an assessment of whether the prisoner is ambulatory, capable of engaging in any substantial physical activity, and the extent of that activity;
+(4) Degree of incapacity or disability, including an assessment of whether the prisoner is ambulatory, capable of engaging in any substantial physical activity, ability to independently provide for their daily life activities, and the extent of that activity;

 (5) An opinion from the medical director as to whether the person is terminally ill, and if so, the stage of the illness or whether the person is permanently physically incapacitated or severely ill.
 If the medical director's opinion is that the person is not terminally ill, permanently, physically incapacitated, or severely ill as defined in § 13-8.1-3, the petition for medical parole shall not be forwarded to the parole board.